Inflectra/spira-documentation/docs/Spira-User-Manual/Timesheets.md

 When you load the My Timesheet page, the page will have the following parts:

-- **View all timesheets**: chech this checkbox to open a summary list of all your timesheets.
+- **View all timesheets**: check this checkbox to open a summary list of all your timesheets.
 You can navigate to any timesheet by clicking on it.
 This only appears if you have at least 1 timesheet.
 - **Navigation buttons**: these let you navigate backward or forward to see previously saved timesheets.
 Each button is disabled if there are no earlier/later timesheets to navigate to.
 - **Artifact dropdown**: this lists all the incidents and tasks you own across all active products you are a member of.
 - **Timesheet data range**: a heading showing the start and end date of the current timesheet.
 Click on it to bring up a datepicker.
 Selecting a date will navigate you to the timesheet for that relevant period.
 If there is no timesheet for that date then a new timesheet is automatically created.